eigen-space/codestyle/doc/architecture/frontend/README.md

 In our projects we follow this architecture:
 ![Architecture](assets/architecture.png)

-### 1.1 Smart group
+### 1.1.
+Component Logic layer

 Logic and data processing.
-Usual supported by developers.
+Usually supported by developers.

-#### 1.1.1 Container
+#### 1.1.1.
+Container

-Main question:\
+Main question:
-What does business data component show and business logic component use?
+1. What business data does component operate with?
+2. What business logic does component implement?

 Responsible for:
 1. Getting and preparing data from store
 2. Preparing actions
-3. Including business logic
+3. Implementation of business logic

 Filename:\
 `<component>.container.tsx`